One Last Time (Ariana Grande song): Commercial performance

-After being released as a promotional single for the parent album in August 2014, "One Last Time" initially debuted at number 11 on the US Bubbling Under Hot 100 Singles chart, before officially debuting on the US Billboard Hot 100 at number 80 on the week of February 28, 2015.
-The song jumped to number 34 the following week, while staying behind Grande's "Love Me Harder".
-It later climbed to number 18, becoming Grande's fifth consecutive top-twenty single from the same album and sixth overall.
-The song eventually peaked at number 13, on the week of May 2, 2015, becoming Grande's first radio promoted song from My Everything to not enter the top ten in the country, effectively ending Grande's streak of consecutive top ten hits from 2014.
+Prior to being serviced as a single, "One Last Time" initially appeared on the US Bubbling Under Hot 100 chart at number 11 in August 2014 as the second promotional single for the parent album.
+Following its impact to American radio formats, the song debuted at number 80 on the US Billboard Hot 100 for the week of February 28, 2015.
+It jumped to number 34 the following week, while trailing behind her own "Love Me Harder".
+The song later climbed to number 18, becoming Grande's fifth consecutive top-twenty single from the album and sixth career overall.
+"One Last Time" eventually peaked at number 13, on the week of May 2, 2015, becoming the only single from My Everything to not enter the top ten in the country, effectively ending Grande's streak of consecutive top ten hits from 2014.
 On the Mainstream Top 40 chart, the song peaked at number six, also becoming her fifth top ten single on the Pop charts.
 As of June 2020, "One Last Time" had sold 918,000 digital units in the US, and was certified Platinum by the RIAA.
 Similar to the US, the song has also become her fifth consecutive top-twenty single in Canada, peaking at number 12.

 In Australia, "One Last Time" debuted on the ARIA Charts on the week of March 8, 2015 at number 27 and went on to reach a peak of number 15 on April 5, 2015, becoming her fifth top-twenty single there.
 Meanwhile, in New Zealand the song debuted at number 32, and a week later it peaked at number 22.
 It was higher than her previous single, "Love Me Harder", which peaked at number 28, and promotional single "Best Mistake", which charted at number 29.

 Across Europe, "One Last Time" proved to be moderately successful initially.
-In France, both versions of the song charted; the original version of the song reached number ten, becoming her highest charting-single there and her first top-ten single, while the French version, "Attends-moi" with Kendji Girac, debuted and peaked at number 11, becoming her highest single debut, second highest charting-single and third top-twenty there.
+In France, both versions of the song charted; the original version of the song reached number ten, becoming her highest charting-single there (until "7 Rings" in 2019 which peaked at number two) and her first top-ten single [, while the French version, "Attends-moi" with Kendji Girac, debuted and peaked at number 11, becoming her highest single debut, second highest charting-single and third top-twenty there.
 In Italy, the song peaked at number six on the FIMI Singles Chart, becoming her first top-ten hit in that country, and was certified double platinum by the FIMI.

 In the United Kingdom, "One Last Time" originally peaked at number 24 on the UK Singles Chart in early 2015, marking Grande's fourth top-forty single in the country, following number one singles "Problem" and "Bang Bang" as well as top-twenty single "Break Free".
 It was later certified gold by the BPI for reaching 400,000 sales+streaming figures.
-As of March 2021, "One Last Time" is Grande's fourth most-streamed song in the United Kingdom and overall 24th most-streamed song by a female artist in the country.